ezweave/pretty-functional/chapters/one/one.md

 * Don't use the `function` keyword.

 That's _not_ really within the functional idiom.
+I realize I just told you not to use the keyword `function` when writing functional code.
+Divorce the keyword from the concept.
 You can absolutely write functional code that way, but as we get further into these exercises, you will find yourself fighting TypeScript, and it will become confusing.
 When we talked about _functions_ and _closures_, I rewrote the _closure_ without the `function` keyword for a reason.
 Even if we don't solve the other issues with the _imperitive_ approach to `FizzBuzz` we can, at least, rewrite our _imperitive_ version with a bit more verve and a fat arrow:

 ```js